Odoo Review: Best Open Source POS for Small Businesses

 - Built-in search features

-- Odoo has released version 15 of its platform, which includes the following improvement to its POS:
+(October 2022) Odoo released version 16 of its platform, which includes the following improvements:

 Odoo makes handling sales, stock management, and accounting easy with its POS/Inventory/Accounting package.
-Its built-in double-inventory system gives it an advantage over other open source POS platforms because it lets you track every stock move from purchase to warehouse bin to sales order.
-With such a system, your items are moved along the pipeline rather than removed from the system, allowing for easy traceability.
+Its built-in double-entry inventory system gives it an advantage over other open source POS platforms because it lets you track every stock move from purchase to warehouse bin to sales order.
+With such a system, your items are moved along the pipeline rather than removed from the system, allowing for easy traceability and fewer errors.

 - Monitor cash register adjustments at the end of day